charlinelach/weather/README.md

 # Weather Dashboard
-This application allows employees to view their schedule and update them digitally.
-The user will also be able to add future events.
-This calendar will only apply for a simple working time period (9AM to 5PM).
+This application allows users to view current weather and forecasted weather for any legitimate city around the world.

 **Created**: `2020 October 6`
 <br>